Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation: Introduction

 \textbf{Governments should mandate \emph{tiered anonymity} on social-media platforms to curb the democratic harms of deepfakes and large-language-model–driven misinformation.} When influence is algorithmically amplified and truth is algorithmically optional, the notion that all online voices should enjoy equal anonymity becomes not a right, but a liability.
 This position responds to the growing asymmetry between the ease with which synthetic content can shape public discourse and the absence of mechanisms to hold the most influential voices accountable.
 Generative models now enable anyone to manufacture persuasive audio-visual fabrications at negligible cost, eroding the traditional evidentiary value of sight and sound and fueling the ``liar's dividend'', the tactic of dismissing inconvenient truths as fakes~\cite{Chesney_Citron_2019,liars_divident_2024}.
 Simultaneously, recommender systems amplify attention without regard to veracity, allowing fringe messages to reach millions in minutes.

-Online anonymity was originally a shield for ordinary speakers, political dissidents, and vulnerable groups.
+Online anonymity began as one of the internet’s core protective mechanisms, allowing ordinary people, dissidents, and vulnerable groups to speak freely without fear of retaliation.
 However, when algorithmic amplification gives a single post the reach of a broadcaster, blanket anonymity becomes a public-safety liability.
-We therefore argue that \emph{identity obligations should scale with influence}.
+We therefore argue that identity obligations should scale with influence.
+Crucially, the aim is not to censor speech but to regulate its amplification and reach, preserving free expression while curbing the outsized impact of unverified high-reach accounts.

 Our proposed three-tier model, summarized in~\Cref{table:tiers_summary}, assigns obligations by some notion of \emph{reach} (e.g.\ a weighted sum of followers, shares, views, etc.).
-This is further explored in~\Cref{sec:high_level_implementation}.
-Tier 1 preserves full pseudonymity for low-reach accounts; Tier 2 requires a platform-held legal-identity link once a predefined reach threshold is crossed; Tier 3 adds independent, ML-assisted fact-checking for mass-reach content.
+Tier 1 preserves full pseudonymity\footnote{We use ``pseudonymity'' to mean the use of persistent screen names not linked to offline identity} for low-reach accounts; Tier 2 requires a platform-held legal-identity link once a predefined reach threshold is crossed; Tier 3 adds independent, ML-assisted fact-checking for mass-reach content.

 We employ \emph{friction} -- any deliberate cost or delay imposed on posting or sharing -- as a design principle.
 This has been shown to reduce misinformation and abusive speech by prompting deliberation.
 Empirical studies of social media and respective industry roll-outs of ``read-before-retweet'' or ``reconsider reply'' prompts demonstratively cut harmful interactions, meanwhile friction was shown to significantly improve the average quality of posts~\cite{hatmaker2020readprompt,vincent2020readprompt,jahn2023frictioninterventionscurbspread}.
 A tiered anonymity regime institutionalizes friction proportionally: identity verification and fact-checking occur only when content exceeds influence thresholds, preserving low-stakes spontaneity while dampening high-stakes manipulation.